tforster/api.gratr.dev/docs/developer-guide.md

 ## About

 Instead of capturing the technical architecture to an ADO wiki page as I have done in the past I am trying something new by keeping all documentation closer to the code.
 This should be faster/easier to update since I have VSCode open all the time.
-Which in turn, should mean that I am more likely to capture valuable nuances which would otherwise be lost because I didn't want to waste the time context switching
+Which in turn, should mean that I am more likely to capture valuable nuances which would otherwise be lost because I didn't want to waste the time context switching.

 Please note that this project is implemented across three repositories, one each for the web client, API and the browser extension.
 However, to maintain a holistic "developer" view of the architecture there will just this one Developer Guide, maintained in the API repo.
 The other two repos will point to here.